linxinyu3/GLANet/README.md

-# The code and dataset are being collated and will be released as soon as possible
+# The code is being collated and will be released as soon as possible